eldenbishop/war-compare/README.md

 ## Installation ##

-Just drop md5.jsp into the root directory of your web applications and navigate to the JSP.
+Just drop md5.jsp into the root directory of your web applications.

 ## Usage ##